andrew2020wit/bilingua-dealer/README.md

 This web application was initially created as a tool to create and read bilingual books - books with translation text, which usually are taken from google-translation.

-It also has some integration with external dictionary (GoldenDict, trough clipboard).
+It also has some integration with external dictionary (GoldenDict, through clipboard).

 Then I added built-in dictionary functionality, which improve user experience very much.